Statistical Bergman geometry: Bounded domains as statistical models

 The {\it Poisson-Bergman kernel} $P(z, \xi)$ on $\O$, which is also called the {\it Berezin kernel}, is defined by

-where $\Bergman(z,w)$ is the Bergman kernel on $\O$.
-Although the Poisson-Bergman kernel is real-valued, in contrast to the Bergman kernel, it also satisfies the following reproducing property. \begin{prop} For a holomorphic function $f$ on $\O$, assume that for each $z \in \O$
+where $\Bergman(z,\xi)$ is the Bergman kernel on $\O$.
+Although the Poisson-Bergman kernel is real-valued, in contrast to the Bergman kernel, it also satisfies the following reproducing property. \begin{prop} Assume that, for each $z \in \O$, either

 Then

 for all $z \in \O$. \end{prop} \begin{proof} For each $z \in \O$,